svlad-90/livelooping/md/input-controller/input-controller.md

   ![MIDI mapping assigned](./resources/midi-mapping-assigned.jpg)

-  You can open the Reverb VST and check out, that changing the FX parameter 2 has effect on the Reverb level:
+  You can open the Reverb VST and check out, that changing the FX parameter 2 has an effect on the Reverb level:

   ![MIDI mapping check](./resources/midi-mapping-check.gif)

 - If you like the created MIDI mapping - **DO NOT FORGET TO [SAVE THE PRESET](#saving-the-preset)**.
-Only after that the MIDI mapping data will be persistently stored.
+Only after that, the MIDI mapping data will be persistently stored.

 ----